Finding public records isn't difficult if you know where to start

 So how do you find what you need quickly without bouncing around from office to office in search of a document or some information?
 We’ve outlined a few tips here with links to key spots on our website that can help your search:

 Use the search engine.
 Simply typing in a key term into the search box at the top of any of our webpages will normally get you exactly what you’re looking for.
 For example, we tried searching for two things you won’t find in our records collections – “police reports” and “accident reports” – and our search engine pulled back links to local police agencies where you can get these files.
 Typing in “auto registration” pulled up a link to the Tax Assessor-Collector’s

 Online Services.
 At the navigation bar across the top of each page is an easy way to see what databases are available to pull records or get information immediately – from

 lost pets to

-land records.
+court cases to land records.
 We have almost three dozen links to calendars, databases, look-up services or online records so you don’t have to call around, leave messages or make a special visit during business hours when you don’t have to.